-Individuals with this type of disorder experience episodes of severe mania.
+Individuals with this type of bipolar disorder experience episodes of severe mania.
 A diagnosis of bipolar I mean that you have experienced at least one manic episode that lasts longer than one week.

 90% of people with this disorder also experience periods of depression.
 Without treatment, manic episodes last 3-6 months, and depressive episodes last 6-12 months.

 Individuals with this type of disorder experience a less severe form of mania called hypomania.
-A diagnosis of bipolar II means you often experience major depressive episodes.
+A diagnosis of bipolar II means you often experience major depressive episode.
 Instead of mania, you experience a less extreme episode called hypomania.